+'''

 struct S {...} S[10];

+'''

-With or without this option, the form struct S may always be used later to declare additional variables of type struct S. However, without the option, sizeof(S) will refer to the size of the array, while with this option, sizeof(S) will refer to the size of the structure.
+With or without this option, the form struct S may always be used later to declare additional variables of type struct S. However, without the option, sizeof(S) will refer to the size of the array, while with this option, sizeof(S) will refer to the structure.

-5.4.26 Disregard ANSI C Library Functions (-Xclib-optim-off)
+5.4.27 Disregard ANSI C Library Functions (-Xclib-optim-off)